 IT STARTED IN NAPLES was filmed on location in glorious Capri, the Italian seaside jewel showcased in color, circa 1960, with Clark Gable and Sophia Loren.
 So, watching and enjoying is pretty much a cinch.
 Directed & co-written by Melville Shavelson, it’s a breezy culture-clash comedy that deals its winning hands mainly through the bright, festive and feisty Neapolitan ambiance and atmosphere captured by Robert Surtees camera-work and via a winning performance from the lively, lovely Loren.

 In Italy to settle the estate of his late brother, rather uptight American lawyer Gable finds his black sheep sibling left an 8-year old son, being raised by aunt Sophia, a practical, unapologetically earthy nightclub performer.
 That’s enough to tell you where things will go: the fun is in getting there.
-Poking at puritanical, cash-value Yankee attitudes juxtaposed with carefree but limited Mediterranean morays, it takes 100 minutes to unwrap the differences and seal it with smiles.
+Poking at puritanical, cash-value Yankee attitudes juxtaposed with carefree yet limited Mediterranean mores, it takes 100 minutes to unwrap the differences and reseal them with smiles.

 No doubt some humorless, sexually salted slugs will take umbrage at the age scale between Clark (58) and Sophia (24), but that snipe isn’t something most of the civilized world gives a damn about: don’t look to this corner for scold.
 Gable’s okay, albeit definitely showing his years (the 1960 Camels & Scotch version of fifty-eight): he noticeably brightened arriving on location to meet his ravishing co-star, declaring “Jesus, is that all mine for the duration?” *